thoughtbot/laptop/README.md

 Laptop
 ======

-Laptop is a set of scripts to get your laptop set up as a development machine.
+Laptop is a set of scripts to get your laptop set up as a Rails development machine.

 Mac OS X
 --------